-How to Blend Data in Google Data Studio
+How to Blend Data in Looker Studio

 Do you want to present data from multiple sources in a single report?

-Google Data Studio (now called Looker Studio) is a free dashboarding software used for converting data into informative reports.
 This tool allows you to combine all your tracking data and synthesize them into a customized data report that you can share with your clients and colleagues.

 Here is an overview of what we’ll cover:

-What is Data Blending in Google Data Studio?
+What is Data Blending in Looker Studio?

 Why is Data Blending Important?

 Previously, individuals and businesses that needed to compare data from different sources had to manually export raw files from each platform.
-Only after combining them in a spreadsheet like Google Sheets or Excel could the data be imported to Data Studio.
+Only after combining them in a spreadsheet like Google Sheets or Excel could the data be imported to Looker Studio.

 This process provided a lot of flexibility, but it was also time-consuming, and inefficient.
 Every time newer data needs to be presented or compared, the manual export and combination process had to be repeated.